 Bring Smart Accessories

 When you’re wearing basics on the road, you might want to liven up your outfit with some smart accessories.
 I like to pack chunky, colorful necklaces in single strands that won’t tangle and bright but lightweight scarves to give my travel outfits a bit of pop without weighing down my carry-on.
 (Added bonus: Scarves keep me warm on frigid flights.)
 Avoid one-off pieces of jewelry that you’ll wear only once, if at all, such as a fancy strand of pearls, a cocktail ring you’re likely to lose in the mess of your hotel room, or a bulky sun hat.

 Look For Garments That Perform Double Duty

 It’s easy to get stuck in a style rut, especially when traveling and living out of a suitcase.
 We may not want to take advice from their public behavior, but celebrities’ fashion sense is worth emulating.
 The Internet is bursting with bloggers and fashion reporters who stalk celebs’ best jet-setting outfits.
-Check out this Glamour slideshow for inspiration, prowl Pinterest for an outfit muse, or explore the stylish lookbooks on Polyvore to see how the fashion-savvy (and constantly traveling) maximize stylish separates for that other runway.
+Prowl Pinterest for an outfit muse or explore the stylish look books on SSENSE to see how the fashion-savvy (and constantly traveling) maximize stylish separates for that other runway.